infovirtuel/Atera-Report-Generator/README.md

 # Work in Progress for 1.5.3.x

 ## FEATURES
-Operating System End of Life report option
+:white_check_mark: Operating System End of Life report option

-Comma Separated Search
+:white_check_mark: Comma Separated Search

+:white_check_mark: CLI Interface

 ## BACKEND
-remove the search options from searchops.ini
+:x: remove the search options from searchops.ini

-SMTP Security Enhancements
+:white_check_mark: SMTP Security Enhancements

 ## CLI

-simple loading animation in CLI
+:x: simple loading animation in CLI

-CLI Enhancements
+:x: CLI Enhancements

 ## UI

-Combine all the output popups into a single one before UI display
+:x: Combine all the output popups into a single one before UI display

-Menu to create new scheduled tasks from the UI.
+:x: Menu to create new scheduled tasks from the UI.

 # Roadmap for 1.5.4.x